vihanb/TeaScript/docs/_build/html/_sources/variables.txt

 Assignment Operator
 -------------------

 You an also just use the assignment operator to assign variables.
-Some one-letter variables are already preassigned so you may be able to skip the definition
+Some one-letter variables are already preassigned so you may be able to skip the definition.

 .. code-block:: js